 The FDA suggests that all plastic surgeons tell their patients that implants can contribute to the inability to breastfeed.
 20% of all women are unable to breastfeed and there are no studies that show an increase in this number with a patient that have implants.
 There is no known effect of implants on breastfeeding, pregnancy, risk of cancer, risk of fibrocystic disease or other known diseases.
 There have been numerous studies to support this finding.

 How long do implants last?

 50% of all saline implants will fail within 10 years requiring replacement.

-The FDA prohibits implant manufacturers from calling the new cohesive implants “lifetime” but in most of the other world countries they are considered lifetime implants.
+The FDA prohibits implant manufacturers from calling the new cohesive implants “lifetime” but in most of the other countries, they are considered lifetime implants.